 All grades matters!!.
 Keep track of your class grades as reflection of your knowledge, skills, or both, rather than effort.
 Evaluation will be based on the following and weighted as indicated:

 Lecture: Counts for 75% of the final course grade.
-Five (5) exams (15% each) will be administered Laboratory: Counts for 25% of the final course grade.
+Five (5) exams (15% each) will be administered.
+The lowest grade will be dropped (from lecture only).
+Laboratory: Counts for 25% of the final course grade.

 Grading Scale: